Optimal Chebyshev Smoothers and One-sided V-cycles: High Order Results

-One concern regarding the one-sided V-cycle approach is the loss of symmetry in the preconditioner, requiring the use of PGMRES instead of PCG as a KSP solver.
+One concern regarding the one-sided V-cycle approach is the loss of symmetry in the preconditioner, requiring the use of GMRES instead of CG as a KSP solver.
 There are, however, several strategies to mitigate this issue.
-Using restarted PGMRES($m$) bounds the orthogonalization cost for $n$ degrees of freedom to at most $O(m^2 n)$ per iteration.
+Using restarted GMRES($m$) bounds the orthogonalization cost for $n$ degrees of freedom to at most $O(m^2 n)$ per iteration.
 Further, an effective preconditioning strategy can reduce this cost further by ensuring that $k$ is small.
-An additional concern using PGMRES($m$) is the $O(m)$ all-reduce operations per iteration.
-However, by utilizing classical Gram-Schmidt orthogonalization, PGMRES($m$) requires only two all-reduce operations per iteration.
+An additional concern using GMRES($m$) is the $O(m)$ all-reduce operations per iteration.
+However, by utilizing classical Gram-Schmidt orthogonalization, GMRES($m$) requires only two all-reduce operations per iteration.
 Concerns over the loss of orthogonality are avoided by keeping $m$ small (e.g., $m=15$ or $m=30$).
 While not used in this current work, Thomas and coworkers demonstrated that post-modern GMRES reduces the number of synchronizations to a single all-reduce while preserving backward stability \cite{thomas2022post}.

-Kershaw (\cref{sec:kershaw}) results utilizing $1^{st}$ Cheb, Jacobi(3,3), (7,5,3,1), pMG as a \emph{symmetric} preconditioner with PCG and PGMRES(30) as the KSP solvers are shown in \cref{tab:ksp-comparison}.
-Since the Kershaw case described in \cref{sec:kershaw} uses a $10^{-8}$ residual reduction for the convergence criterion of the solver, it follows that PGMRES should yield a lower iteration count than PCG.
-This is because PCG minimizes the $A$-norm of the error vector, while PGMRES minimizes the $L_2$-norm of the error vector \cite{saad2003iterative}.
+Kershaw (\cref{sec:kershaw}) results utilizing $1^{st}$ Cheb, Jacobi(3,3), (7,5,3,1), pMG as a \emph{symmetric} preconditioner with CG and GMRES(30) as the KSP solvers are shown in \cref{tab:ksp-comparison}.
+Since the Kershaw case described in \cref{sec:kershaw} uses a $10^{-8}$ residual reduction for the convergence criterion of the solver, it follows that GMRES should yield a lower iteration count than CG.
+This is because CG minimizes the $A$-norm of the error vector, while GMRES minimizes the $L_2$-norm of the error vector \cite{saad2003iterative}.
 A more meaningful convergence criteria would be on the $L_2$-norm of the error vector, however, this would not be known.
-As such, the results presented in \cref{tab:ksp-comparison} are meant to illustrate that the time to apply a single PGMRES iteration is similar to PCG.
-Consider that, for this case, PGMRES(30) is employed, thereby \emph{over-estimating} the cost per iteration for the NS cases wherein PGMRES(15) is used.
+As such, the results presented in \cref{tab:ksp-comparison} are meant to illustrate that the time to apply a single GMRES iteration is similar to CG.
+Consider that, for this case, GMRES(30) is employed, thereby \emph{over-estimating} the cost per iteration for the NS cases wherein GMRES(15) is used.
 Lastly, the most effective preconditioning strategies utilize Schwarz-based Chebyshev smoothing.
-The ASM and RAS methods considered herein are \emph{asymmetric}, and thus are not suitable for use with PCG.
+The ASM and RAS methods considered herein are \emph{asymmetric}, and thus are not suitable for use with CG.